nnstd/media-proxy/docs/VIDEO_PREVIEW.md

 - `processVideoPreview` relies on upstream validation (e.g. `validation.ProcessImageContextFromPath`) to ensure the incoming `params.Url` or `params.CustomObjectKey` is allowed and properly signed when necessary.
 - When `CustomObjectKey` is set, callers must ensure that the key was produced by a server-side signing/validation step; direct client-provided S3 keys are not trusted.
+- The signature validates either the location alone (when no URL is provided) or URL|location together.
 - S3 presigned URLs are generated with 1-hour expiration for ffmpeg to access the video.

 ## Key concepts

 - Frame extraction: uses ffmpeg to extract a single frame at a specified position (first frame, middle frame, or last frame).
 - Image processing: extracted frames can be resized, rescaled, and encoded to WebP or JPEG.
 - S3 explicit location: when `params.CustomObjectKey` is provided and S3 is configured, the handler reads the video directly from S3 using a presigned URL.
+URL parameter is optional in this case.
 - HTTP proxy: when no explicit S3 location is given, the handler validates and extracts frames from `params.Url`.
 - Caching: preview images are cached in both memory (Ristretto) and S3 (if enabled) to optimize performance.